OpenFAST/openfast/docs/source/dev/index.rst

 API Reference
 ~~~~~~~~~~~~~
 Some subroutines and derived types throughout the source code have in-source
 documentation which is compiled with Doxygen.
-This portion of the documentation
+Though this portion of the
-is always under development, but the existing API reference can be found in the
+documentation is always under development, the existing API reference can
-following pages:
+be found in the following pages:

 - `Main Page <../../html/index.html>`_
 - `Index of Types <../../html/classes.html>`_